heyajohnny/cryptoinfo/README.md

       update_frequency: 15             (default = 60) number of minutes to refresh data of the sensor
 ```

-For the complete list of supported names for 'cryptocurrency_name', visit this page:
+For the complete list of supported values for 'cryptocurrency_name', visit this page:
 https://api.coingecko.com/api/v3/coins/list and copy / paste the "id" value to use as 'cryptocurrency_name'

-For the complete list of supported names for 'currency_name', visit this page:
+For the complete list of supported values for 'currency_name', visit this page:
 https://api.coingecko.com/api/v3/simple/supported_vs_currencies and copy / paste the value to use as 'currency_name'

 ### Issues and new functionality